Hopp til innhold

 Technician and Light designer: Jan Holden

-Co-produced by: Carte Blanche, BIT Teatergarasjen, Fargespill, Bergen Dansesenter.
+Co-produced by: Carte Blanche, BIT Teatergarasjen, Fargespill, Bergen Dansesenter, Nordic Black Theatre.

-Funded by: Bergen kommune, Kulturrådet and The Audio and Visual Fund.
+Funded by: Bergen kommune, Kulturrådet, The Audio and Visual Fund and The Fund for Performing Artists.

 Bio